rrfaria/eobot-trader/README.md

 after that it will show new layout

+## How Extension Works

+It stores your information on localstorage if you clean browser cache you will lose the informations

+first of all

+to see the transations you need to do transitions using the yellow button "transation" on exchange page instead of use buy button transation will store your information and then buy the coin clicking automaticaly on buy button to you

+The Minimum button will set mini

 ## Send Suggestion Or fixes

 send in suggestion/fixes to the project on issues